jlebrijo/prun-ops/README.md

 * `cap [stg] c` open a rails console with server
 * `cap [stg] x[COMMAND]` execute any command in server provided as COMMAND (i.e.: cap production x['free -m'])

+### Monitoring

+Recommend to configure your Rails server with [PRUN Chef recipe](https://github.com/jlebrijo/prun-cfg).

+At this moment we are implementing [NewRelic](http://newrelic.com/) monitoring, including as dependency ['newrelic_rpm'](https://github.com/newrelic/rpm) gem.
+To configure yourproject you just need to create an account at [NewRelic](http://newrelic.com/)  and follow the instructions (creating a 'config/newrelic.yml file with your license_key).

 ## Contributing